Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 …and vertically-aligned icons can look neat on a sidebar.

-One of the most important points about arranging your icons is spacing.
-Whether you choose to arrange them in a table like this or in a vertical or horizontal strip, leave a bit of space around them.
+Visual spacing around your icons is hugely important.
+Whether you choose to arrange them in a table, like the example above, or whether you choose a vertical or horizontal strip, leave a bit of space around them.
 This will prevent them looking all crowded together and unreadable.
-The icons in my example above are spaced 10 px apart, giving each enough space to be clicked on and understood as separate entities.
+The icons in my example above are spaced 10px apart, giving each one enough space to be clicked on and understood as separate entities.

-If you want to label your icons, you can just make the icons’ link and visited-link text color the same as the background color, and make the hover text color a strongly-contrasted color, like the examples below:
+1. Put link text below each icon; make the a:link and a:visited text color the same as the background color, and make the a:hover text color a strongly-contrasted color, like the examples below:

 For this, I put each icon into its own table cell, and then put a line break between image and text within the link, like so: